22email/silver-disco/README.md

 # silver-disco
-The Unity game developed for the first presentations of the BOSS Game Development Club
+The first Unity game developed for the first presentations of the BOSS Game Development Club